Dedicated to the memory of all the men and women of the Bridgnorth area who died during the two World Wars.

-Archibald served in the 18th Battalion Welsh Regiment.
-He was killed in action on 13th April, 1918 probably during the Battle of Hazebrouck (part of the Battle of the Lys).
+Archibald enlisted in about March 1917 and served in the 18th Battalion Welsh Regiment.
+He was killed in action on 13th April, 1918, probably during the Battle of Hazebrouck (part of the Battle of the Lys).

 Private Bromell, 61140, was awarded the Victory and British Medals.